Build A Doubble Bazooka Antenna (K3DAV Version)

 A dipole can also be strung up in an "Inverted Vee" configuration.
 This means the center of the dipole is mounted on a mast or tower several feet up, and each side of the antenna from the center are angled downward on a 45 degree angle (Give or take a few degrees).
-It looks like an upside-down letter "V".
+It looks like an upside-down (Inverted) letter "V".
+Hence the term Inverted Vee.
 An inverted Vee is still somewhat directional in the same 2 horizontal directions, but it now has more of an omnidirectional pattern.
 This is due to the wires being sloped downward on each side.
 The signal can now radiate off the wire in partly a vertical, and partly a horizontal polarization.
 It actually works better in more directions with stations using both vertical and horizontal antennas.

 Dipoles have a narrow bandwidth due to the simple 2 wire design.
 There are no loading coils and no DC ground.
 They are also subject to noise and static.
 There is a way to help both the bandwidth and static problems.
 It's not a cure for those problems, but it really helps.